jntm7/PassLock/README.md

 - Click `Open Saved Passwords`, to open `generated_passwords.txt` and view your saved passwords.

 #### Batch Generation
-To generate multiple passwords in one instance using the same criteria, go to `Tools > Batch Generator`.
+- Navigate to `Tools > Batch Generator`, to generate multiple passwords in one instance using the same criteria.

 #### Password Encryption
 - Click `Save as Encrypted Password`, to generate an encryption key and save to `encrypted_passwords.txt`.